-Several challenges can exist during the management of aTTP.
-Plasma exchange, the frontline option for aTTP patients, carries the risks of numerous complications.23 The high rate of relapse and long-term sequelae are other therapeutic challenges that mandate close monitoring and long-term follow-up of the affected patients.
-The unavailability of timely ADAMTS13 results challenged the use of plasma exchange prophylaxis as well.46 Limited data are available concerning treatment protocols and outcomes of aTTP patients from GCC countries.
-In Iqbal et al.,15 report, the treatment protocol consisted mainly of daily plasma exchange and adjuvant corticosteroids, while nearly half of the patients received rituximab due to the development of refractory disease.
-The complete remission was achieved in 87.5% of the patients and the mortality rate was 16.7% after a median follow-up duration of 2 months.15 In the retrospective study from Oman, all patients received daily plasma exchange and adjuvant corticosteroids, while 19 cases needed additional rituximab and ten cases needed cyclosporin.
-The authors reported a survival rate of 97% and a relapse rate of 17% following a mean duration of ten years.16
+OUTCOMES OF ATTP IN THE GCC COUNTRIES Several challenges can manifest during the management of aTTP.
+Plasma exchange, the frontline option for aTTP patients, can trigger numerous complications.23 The high rates of relapse and longterm sequelae are other therapeutic challenges that mandate close monitoring and long-term followup of the affected patients.
+The unavailability of timely ADAMTS-13 results challenged the use of plasma exchange prophylaxis as well.46 Limited data are available concerning treatment protocols and outcomes of aTTP patients from the GCC countries.
+In Iqbal et al report,15 the treatment protocol consisted mainly of daily plasma exchange and adjuvant corticosteroids, while nearly half of the patients received rituximab due to the development of refractory disease.
+Complete remission was achieved in 87.5% of the patients and the mortality rate was 16.7% after a median follow-up duration of two months.15 In the retrospective study from Oman, all patients received daily plasma exchange and adjuvant corticosteroids, while 19 cases needed additional rituximab and 10 cases needed cyclosporin.
+The authors reported a survival rate of 97% and a relapse rate of 17% following a mean duration of 10 years.16